Johnny Mnemonic

-"Johnny Mnemonic" is a science fiction short story by American-Canadian writer William Gibson.
+"Johnny Mnemonic" is a Cyberpunk short story by American-Canadian writer William Gibson.
 It first appeared in Omni magazine in May 1981, and was subsequently included in Burning Chrome, a 1986 collection of Gibson's short fiction.
 It takes place in the world of Gibson's cyberpunk novels, predating them by some years, and introduces the character Molly Millions, who plays a prominent role in the Sprawl trilogy of novels.

 The short story served as the basis for the 1995 film Johnny Mnemonic, whose plot uses the same basic premise but otherwise differs considerably.
 A novelization of Gibson's screenplay written by Terry Bisson was published in 1995.
-In 1996 a film tie-in edition of Gibson's original short story was published as a standalone book.
+In 1996, a film tie-in edition of Gibson's original short story was published as a standalone book.

 Plot summary

 Johnny is a data trafficker who has undergone cybernetic surgery to have a data storage system implanted in his head.
 The system allows him to store digital data too sensitive to risk transmission on computer networks.
 To keep the cargo secure, the data is locked by a password known only to the intended recipient.

 Johnny enters a trance-like state while the data is being transferred or the password is being set, making him unaware of the contents and unable to retrieve them.
 He makes a modest living in the Sprawl by physically transporting sensitive information for corporations, underworld crime rings or wealthy individuals.

 As the story opens, Johnny has arranged to meet with his most recent customer, Ralfi Face, at the Drome bar.
 Ralfi is overdue to retrieve the hundreds of megabytes of data he has stored in Johnny's head.
 To add to his troubles, Johnny has learned that Ralfi has placed a contract on him, although the reasons are unclear.

 Johnny finds Ralfi at his usual table, accompanied by his bodyguard Lewis.
 Johnny threatens them with a sawed-off shotgun in his bag, but Lewis incapacitates him with a neural disruption device hidden under the table.
-Ralfi reveals that the data was, unknown to him at the time, stolen from the Yakuza, who are very interested in ensuring it is not revealed.
+Ralfi reveals that the data was stolen from the yakuza, who are very interested in ensuring it is not revealed, and that he had not been aware of the theft when he hired Johnny.

 Johnny is rescued by Molly, a "razorgirl" who has undergone extensive body modifications, most notably razor-sharp blades under her fingernails.
 She joins the three men at their table, looking for a job.
 When Lewis tries to attack her, she cuts his wrist tendons and takes the incapacitating control device from him.

-Ralfi offers to pay her off, but she turns off the device and frees Johnny.
-Johnny immediately offers a higher bid to hire her as a bodyguard.
-Johnny and Molly take Ralfi as they exit the bar, but a Yakuza assassin waiting outside cuts Ralfi to pieces with a monomolecular wire hidden in a prosthetic thumb.
+Ralfi offers to pay her off, but she deactivates the device and frees Johnny, who immediately offers a higher bid to hire her as a bodyguard.
+Johnny and Molly take Ralfi as they exit the bar, but a yakuza assassin waiting outside cuts Ralfi to pieces with a monomolecular wire hidden in a prosthetic thumb.
 Johnny fires his shotgun at the assassin but misses due to the man's enhanced reflexes.
 Molly is delighted to be facing another professional.